Please find below some reminders about upcoming events. For all of Term 2 events, please refer to the College calendar.

 Ms Charlotte Stephens

 Please ensure you refer to the Waverley College app announcements each week, as I will continue to send out the weekly Sports Fixtures for each round.
-All families can also locate all relevant Junior School Co-Curricular information through the College website by clicking the button below.
+All families can also locate all relevant Junior School Co-Curricular information through the College website via the link below.

 Mr Jack Wachtel